freedomlayer/old_freedomlayer_website/README.md

 A static website generator for developers.
 Written in Python, and uses the Mako templating library extensively.

+## Motivation

+I used other python based website generators before, but I felt the lack of control.
+I wanted to be able to have the power of a website generator engine, but still be able to add my own python code, or my custom HTML and CSS wherever I want.

+I wanted a static website generator for programmers, but it was hard for me to find one.
+So I created Static Weber.

+## General Info

 To use this you will have to know a bit about Mako and Python, and also a bit about HTML and CSS (Just a bit), though it will give you much more power flexibility than the usual static website generators out there.